mctavishmcardle/gira/.gira/mvp/31-parsing-builds-wrong-path-for-tickets-without-slugs.gira.md

 TODO
-# Parsing builds wrong path for tickets without slugs
+# BUG: Parsing builds wrong path for tickets without slugs
 Create a ticket with no title (so slug & filename prefix is just number); edit to add title.
 Subsequent lists will display wrong full slug & edit will open the wrong file.

 # fix